 The core starting principle of Design Thinking is to empathise with who you are desiging for.
 What their day to day life looks like, what processes they go through and what pain points may exist.

-Developing an understanding for who we are designing for and what day to day life looks like, we can start to understand and discover what problem we are trying to resolve.
+Developing an understanding for who we are designing for and what day to day life looks like, we can start to understand and discover what problem(s) we are trying to resolve.
 We can start to question any existing solutions that may exist and how we can improve upon them.

 Depending on your brand guidelines, achieving high enough contrast ratios to achieve WCAG 2.0 AA standards can be difficult.
 To resolve this, I create a digital optimised colour palette to suit the project.
-These extended digital specific colour palettes can be integrated into any existing branding guidelines.
+These extended digital specific colour palettes can be integrated into existing branding guidelines.

 To guide my approach to Design Systems, I follow the Atomic Design Methodology.
 This ensures that each component within a design system has been explored and assessed to create a engaging, consistent and scalable user experience.

-Overall, I can tailor what services you need based on your project scope, timings and budget to start adding value, fast.
+Overall, I tailor what services you need based on your project scope, timings and budget to start adding value, fast.

 As I work full time, I work remotely rather than on-site to make best use of my time available.
 I'll be working on your project on evenings and over weekends to manage my own time between family and work.

 Yes, I'm happy to work from any existing designs, wireframes, paper sketches, apps and more.
-If we are working on any existing product, we may review the product to determine how we can enahnce and refine the user experience.
+If we are working on any existing product, we may review the product to determine how we can enhance and refine the user experience.
 If we are working on a new product, the sky's the limit.
 We'll run through a range of exercises to start to ideate and prototype out potential solutions.

-As I currently work full time, I am not able to work on-site.
+No, as I currently work full time, I am not able to work on-site.
 I'll be working on your project remotely in my own hours.
 However, I'm only ever a call away to talk through any questions you may have.

 Yes I do offer a retainer for my services.
 I would suggest a retainer once we've finished a major project.
-I can offer support, optimisation plans, A/B test suggestions and more over the life-cycle of a project.
+I can offer support, optimisation plans, A/B test suggestions and more over the life-cycle of a product/project.